Back to Florida

 Verification of Reemployment Assistance Benefit Eligibility

-This bill requires the Department of Commerce to verify identities and cross-check information before paying unemployment benefits to ensure eligibility and prevent fraud.
+This bill requires the Department of Commerce to verify claimant identities and cross-check specific data before paying unemployment benefits, while also updating rules for when people lose their eligibility.

 What This Bill Does